oslerinhealth/slamR/README.md

 **Maintainer**: Zhenke Wu, zhenkewu@umich.edu

-**References**: If you are using **slamR** for clustering multivariate binary observations with SLAM, please cite the following paper:
+**References**: If you are using **slamR** for clustering multivariate binary observations with SLAM, please cite the following papers:

 |       | Citation     | Paper Link
 | -------------  | -------------  | -------------  |